Turnover Orders and Cook Islands Trusts

 Turnover orders arise from both federal and state procedural law.
 In federal court, Rule 69 of the Federal Rules of Civil Procedure governs execution on judgments and incorporates the enforcement procedures of the state where the court sits.
 Most states have their own statutory frameworks for compelling debtors to surrender property in satisfaction of a judgment.

-In New York, for example, CPLR Sections 5225 and 5227 authorize turnover orders against the judgment debtor and against third parties in possession of the debtor’s property.
-In Florida, supplementary proceedings statutes allow courts to order debtors to apply assets toward satisfaction of a judgment.
-In bankruptcy, 11 U.S.C. § 542 provides broad authority for the bankruptcy trustee to compel turnover of property of the estate, regardless of where the property is located.
+New York’s CPLR Sections 5225 and 5227 authorize turnover orders against judgment debtors and third parties holding the debtor’s property.
+Florida’s supplementary proceedings statutes allow courts to order debtors to apply assets toward judgment satisfaction.
+In bankruptcy, 11 U.S.C. § 542 provides broad authority for the bankruptcy trustee to compel turnover of estate property, regardless of location.

 What a Turnover Order Requires